jaykv/clay/README.md

 ### 1. Proxy Server with Tracing Dashboard

-The extension includes a high-performance proxy server built with Hono.js that can:
+The extension includes a high-performance proxy server built with Fastify that can:

 - Intercept and trace all AI-related requests
 - Provide detailed logs and metrics through a visual dashboard